- ABC v Lenah Game Meats

 Animal law encyclopedia

-This encyclopedia provides definitions for key animal law terms, issues and concepts, as well as summaries of select case law.
+This encyclopedia is a work-in-progress and will aim to provide definitions for key animal law terms, issues and concepts, as well as summaries of select case law.

 Date created : 29 October 2020